-- Business Book Reviews: When I said Invoice Ninja has a ton of resources I wasn’t kidding.
-The company is unique in that there is a whole section of their blog devoted to business book reviews.
+- Business Book Reviews: When I said Invoice Ninja has a ton of resources, I wasn’t kidding.
+The company is unique in that there is a whole section of its blog devoted to business book reviews.

 - Social Media: Invoice Ninja maintains active Twitter, Facebook, and LinkedIn accounts.

 Invoice Ninja’s reviews are predominantly positive.
 Users seem to have very few complaints, and the issues they do have are often minor.
 Here are the occasional recurring complaints about Invoice Ninja: